tofof/tofof.com/content/backyard_fence.md

 The side hedges fell with similar ease to hedge clippers and several pairs of lopping shears.
 Ivies, creeping charlie, and milkweed were literally pulled out by the roots wherever possible, with liberal doses of herbicide applied where manual extraction was impossible.

 <div class="pullquote">
-Stone would prove provide the requisite unexpected difficulty.
+Stone would provide the requisite un&shy;expected difficulty.
 </div>

 A few cobbles here and there were at the surface, which is all I had originally expected to be present.
 After all, stones that were obvious and had once marked a garden wall had already been removed and repurposed, three years ago, to line the side of my driveway.
 (They replaced a practically-unmowable strip of lawn.)